Beet Hummus Recipe

 Serving suggestions

-This healthy creamy beet hummus is a quick snack that can be enjoyed with veggies or crackers (or straight off a spoon).
+This delightful beet hummus is a quick snack that can be enjoyed with veggies or crackers (or straight off a spoon).
 It can also be served as a crowd-pleaser appetizer!

 Let’s see how to impress for less: